Where are Council Meetings held?

 Where can I see the Agendas and Minutes for Council Meetings?

 Council’s Agendas & Minutes can be downloaded as a PDF from this website.
 Please refer to the left hand side ‘Year’ navigation bar.
-Copies of minutes and agendas are also available for print at any of East Arnhem Shire Council’s public offices.
+Copies of minutes and agendas are also available for print at any of East Arnhem Regional Council’s public offices.

 A copy of the minutes will be made available within 10 business days after the dates of the meeting to which they relate.
 Minutes marked as 'unconfirmed' indicates that the Minutes are complete, but will not be confirmed as a correct record of that meeting until the following Council/Committee meeting adopts them.
 They will still available for download.